We help you choose between these two wearable giants

 GPS tracked workouts

 Amazfit offers built-in GPS on pretty much all of its wearables.
-Whether that's budget options like the Amazfit Bip S or you go for something like the GTS 2 or the more rugged T-Rex.
-There’s a wealth of sports modes on most of its watches including outdoor activities like hiking and you can get open water swimming tracking where available.
-The data is reliable on the whole, but like Fitbit, is more designed for casual fitness folk.
+Whether that’s budget options like the Amazfit Bip S or you go for something like the GTS 2 or the more rugged T-Rex.
+There’s a wealth of sports modes on most of its watches, including outdoor activities like hiking, and you can get open-water swimming tracking where available.
+The data is reliable overall, but like Fitbit, it is more designed for casual fitness folk.

-and you do have support for Strava if you want to review data in a more familiar place.
+Besides, both platforms support Strava integration if you want to review data in a more familiar place.

 Winner: Amazfit